mit-han-lab/torchsparse/README.md

 You are also welcomed to check out our [SPVNAS](https://github.com/mit-han-lab/e3d) project to implement training / inference with real data.

+### Mixed Precision (float16) Support

+Mixed precision training is supported via `torch.cuda.amp.autocast` and `torch.cuda.amp.GradScaler`.
+Enabling mixed precision training can speed up training and reduce GPU memory usage.
+By wrapping your training code in a `torch.cuda.amp.autocast` block, feature tensors will automatically be converted to float16 if possible.
+See [here](examples/example.py) for a complete example.

 ## Speed Comparison Between torchsparse and MinkowskiEngine